helloAmulya/helloAmulya/README.md

 # 💫 About Me:
 - An Electronics Engineer
-- Enhancing skills in cloud computing, C++, and tech-related areas, along with an AI project for a servo-based humidifier.
+- Enhancing skills in cloud computing, system design, along with an AI project for a servo-based humidifier.
 - 🌱 I’m currently learning Data Structures and Algorithms in C++, [Love Babbar playlist]

 ## 🌐 Socials: